 AmeriCorps Education Award

 Full-time AmeriCorps members who complete a year of service earn a Segal AmeriCorps Education Award (Education Award) to pay for current educational expenses or to pay back qualified student loans.
-The Education Award is projected to be valued at $6,495 for the 2022–23 academic year, and individuals may earn Education Awards for up to two year-long service terms.
-Relay students may participate in AmeriCorps through the Relay Teaching Residency program, Teach For America, or another eligible AmeriCorps service program.
+The Education Award is projected to be valued at $6,895 for the 2023–24 academic year, and individuals may earn Education Awards for up to two year-long service terms.
+Relay students may participate in the AmeriCorps program through the Relay Teaching Residency program, Teach For America, or another eligible AmeriCorps service program.

 Students who receive an Education Award also should be aware of the following:

-- Students may use the award for any educational expenses allowed by the AmeriCorps rules;
+- Students may use the award for any educational expenses allowed by the AmeriCorps program rules;

 - The amount of the Education Award is dependent on congressional funding for the AmeriCorps program and is subject to change.
 Students are responsible for paying all tuition and fees that are intended to be covered by their Education Awards; and

-- Students who do not receive their award (due to withdrawal, administrative withdrawal, or program dismissal from Relay; withdrawal, administrative withdrawal, or program dismissal from their AmeriCorps program; or any other reason) will be responsible for covering out of pocket any portion of their tuition and fees including from unearned awards and would have otherwise been covered by their award.
+- Students who do not receive their education award (due to withdrawal, administrative withdrawal, or program dismissal from Relay; withdrawal, administrative withdrawal, or program dismissal from their AmeriCorps program; or any other reason) will be responsible for covering all tuition.
+This includes tuition that would have been covered by an earned education award.

 The Education Award is subject to federal and state tax when it is used; students should consult a tax advisor for more information.